-Risks of Further Depreciation of the Peso
+Risks of Depreciation of the Peso

 On June 19, 2002, Banco Central allowed the peso to float, abandoning the "crawling peg" system.
 The peso depreciated significantly, as the nominal exchange rate rose 94.0% at December 2002 compared to December 2001.
 The devaluation of the peso in turn caused a deterioration in the quality of the foreign currency-denominated loan portfolio of several financial institutions and caused Uruguay's foreign currency-denominated debt to GDP ratio to rise to 89.1% as of December 31, 2002, while the foreign currency-denominated debt service to exports ratio for 2002 was 33.6%.
-The gradual stabilization resulting in part from the successful debt reprofiling in 2003 and the economic growth in 2004 have resulted in a significant real appreciation of the Uruguayan peso versus the dollar.
-The value of the Uruguayan peso may be undermined by high rates of inflation prevailing in the medium and long-term.
-See "Recent Developments - Monetary System - Banco Central - Inflation".
-The continued U.S. dollar denomination of many assets and liabilities of the Uruguayan economy, including most of the government's financial debt, renders Uruguay vulnerable to a real depreciation of the peso.
+The gradual stabilization resulting in part from the successful debt re-profiling in 2003 and the economic growth since 2004 resulted in a significant real appreciation of the Uruguayan peso versus the dollar through 2007.
+In 2007 and 2008, exchange rate volatility increased, although on average the peso continued to appreciate.
+In 2008, the appreciation of the peso was interrupted by the financial crisis, but once the underlying uncertainty decreased, the peso began to appreciate versus the U.S. dollar and as of December 2, 2011, the exchange rate stood at Ps.19.707 per US\$1.00.
+The continued U.S. dollar denomination of many assets and liabilities of the Uruguayan economy, including a substantial part of the government's financial debt, renders Uruguay vulnerable to a real depreciation of the peso.